9 Things That Must Be in Your Electronic Press Kit

 4. Products/Services Fact Sheet(s)

 Outline the most important features and details in quick simple bullets.
-This is where you would include things like pricing, where to purchase, what sets you apart from the competition, etc.
+This is where you should include things like pricing, where to purchase, what sets you apart from the competition, and so on.

 5. Case Studies

 Case studies are another great way to showcase the effectiveness or success of your product to the media.
-When crafting this document, think of it as customer testimonial taken to the next level.
+When crafting this document, think of it as customer testimonials taken to the next level.

 6. Noteworthy Press Coverage

 This is your chance to brag!
-Press begets more press because it shows to journalists that other outlets care about you and what you’re doing.
-It will make them more incline to trust you as a leader in your field, and include you in the stories they are working on.
+Press begets more press because it shows journalists that other outlets care about you and what you’re doing.
+It will make them more inclined to trust you as a leader in your field and include you in the stories they are working on.